What’s your preference? Eating a can of worms or humble pie?

 (“Following Jesus: Being a Peacemaker,” General Conference, April 2022).

-A few years ago, I ended an unhealthy friendship—for the second time—with a woman I’ll call Sarah.
-During the 25 years I had known her, Sarah had repeatedly jeopardized and twice gambled away my friendship.
-From my perspective, she often compared herself to me and framed our interactions with a competitive win/lose perspective.
-Eventually, I felt reduced to Sarah’s “measuring tool,” not her friend.
+Years ago, I ended an unhealthy friendship—for the second time—with a woman I’ll call Sarah.
+During the 25 years I had known her, I believed Sarah had repeatedly jeopardized and twice gambled away my friendship.
+From my perspective, she constantly compared herself to me and framed our interactions within a competitive “win/lose” perspective.
+Eventually, I felt reduced to Sarah’s “measuring tool,” but not her friend.
 (In fairness to Sarah, I obviously write from my own perspective.
 Sarah speaks about our conflict in starkly different terms.)

-Over the years, my attempts at honest conversation and genuine interaction provided little relief for either of us.
-Despite the obvious tension between us, Sarah’s denial and dismissive responses always surprised me.
+Over the years, my attempts at honest conversation and genuine resolution provided little relief for either of us.
+Despite the obvious tension between us, Sarah’s repeated denial of any tension on her part coupled with her dismissive and deflective responses seemed manipulative and insincere.
 She told me I was misinterpreting our interactions.
 She insisted she felt no strain between us, so I must be overthinking.
-When I would point out specific examples of her manipulative behavior, Sarah’s denial was adamant.
-Ironically, the few times I highlighted—what I believed to be—her manipulations, Sarah’s subsequent behavior toward me instantly changed; her passive-aggression transformed into kindly acts of service.
+When I pointed to specific examples of her manipulative behavior, Sarah’s denial was adamant.
+However, her subsequent behavior toward me instantly changed—temporarily.
+Her passive-aggression toward me immediately transformed into kindly acts of service.
 Within a short time, however, our previous win/lose dynamic resurfaced.
 To keep the peace, I foolishly “went along to get along.”
+Sarah’s “kindly” responses exemplify a typical strategy in interpersonal conflict called “kill them with kindness” which I’ll address later in this post.

-Our patched-up but perpetually patchy friendship cobbled onward as our mutual agitation festered.
-Repeatedly, I would ask myself: Why can’t Sarah and I openly and honestly discuss our differences like mature adults?
-Why can’t we find a permanent resolution?
+Our patched-up but perpetually patchy friendship cobbled onward as our mutual animosity festered.
+I repeatedly asked myself: Why can’t Sarah and I openly and honestly discuss and resolve our differences like mature adults?
+Why can’t we find permanent resolution?
 What does Sarah really want from me and for what purpose?
-How can I free myself from this negative, unhealthy dynamic and find peaceful resolution?
+How can I extricate myself from this negative, unhealthy dynamic and find my own sense of peace?
 Clearly, both Sarah and I were experiencing emotional pain and feeling victimized by each other.
-I wondered if Sarah’s “everything-is-fine” pretense was her coping mechanism—or maybe a useful strategy in her conflicts with me or others.
+I suspected that Sarah’s “everything-is-fine” pretense was her coping mechanism—or perhaps a useful avoidance strategy in her conflicts with me and perhaps with others.

-Prolonged peace-keeping is unproductive.
+My prolonged peace-keeping was unproductive and ultimately, wasted energy.
 Christ admonishes us to be peacemakers, not peace-keepers.
-Peacemakers collaborate with others in helping to set healthy relationship parameters.
-Peacekeepers tend to do the opposite and are often acted upon or acting within parameters set the other person.
+Peacemakers collaborate with others in establishing healthy relationship parameters.
+Peacekeepers tend to do the opposite and are often acted upon or acting within parameters defined and set by the other person.

-When I told Sarah (for the second time) that our friendship wasn’t working for me, I set my own parameters: If she wished to continue our friendship, we would need open and honest communication.
-Sarah’s predictable “I-don’t-know-what-you’re-talking-about” response struck the final blow.
+When I told Sarah (for the second time) that our friendship wasn’t working for me, I came prepared to set my own boundaries and parameters as to her behavior toward me.
+If she sincerely wanted my friendship, we would need to negotiate using direct and honest communication.
+Otherwise, I wasn’t willing to expend any more energy in pretense and peacekeeping.
+Unfortunately, Sarah’s predictable “I-don’t-know-what-you’re-talking-about” response struck the final blow.
 For her sake and mine, I “pulled the plug” and permanently ended our “friendship.”
-Ironically, my dichotomous offer seemed the only way to a complete and lasting peace for me.
-I hope Sarah has found peace too.
+Ironically, my “either/or” proposition to Sarah was the only way for me to attain complete and lasting peace.
+Sarah had her free-agency to accept or decline my proposals.
+But, I had free agency too.
+My personal peace became important than upholding a dysfunctional friendship.
+Since then, I have lived in peace, and I hope Sarah found peace too.

-My experience with Sarah illustrates the complexities involving “either/or” reasoning and its influence on intrapersonal (self-talk) and interpersonal communication.
-The dynamic of “good or bad, saint or sinner” role play can apply to my friendship with Sarah.
-(Please note: I write about this dynamic and role-play in theory only.
-I don’t claim the ability to read Sarah’s mind.)
-For example, in my “role-play” with Sarah, I felt tempted to cast myself in the role of “saint” or “concerned friend.”
-With no other available role, I could easily cast Sarah in the role of “manipulator” or “sinner.”
+My experience with Sarah specifically illustrates the complexities involving “either/or” reasoning and its influence on intrapersonal (self-talk) and interpersonal communication and conflict.
+The dynamic of “good or bad” and “saint or sinner” role play is applicable to all of us.
+(I write about this dynamic and role-play in theoretical terms and for clarity.)
+For example, in my interactions or “role-play” with Sarah, I often felt tempted to cast myself in the role of “saint” or “concerned friend.”
+Thus, with no other available role, I could easily cast Sarah in the role of “manipulator” or “sinner.”
 On the other hand, Sarah, in her role play, could cast me in the role as “mean troublemaker” or “sinner” because I had confronted her.
 With no other available role, Sarah could easily cast herself in the role as “innocent victim” or “saint.”
-Certainly, dichotomous role play produces hard-to-accept realities: If I’m a sinner, how could I possibly be a saint?
+Certainly, dichotomous role play can produce some hard-to-accept moral dilemmas.
+For instance: If I’m a sinner, how could I possibly be a saint?
 If I’m a saint, how could I possibly be a sinner?

 American culture encourages this dichotomous mindset.
 Hollywood movies and the media fixate on the “good guys” versus “bad guys” narrative.
-Don’t we all aspire to be the “the good guy?”
+Don’t we all want to be the “the good guy?”
 This role, however, requires referencing and categorizing ourselves and others in the “either/or” and “win/lose” dichotomies.
 Thus, In failing to acknowledge our capacity for wrongdoing, we easily relegate the “bad guy” or “sinner” role to others.
-Realistically, we all act the part of “good guy,” and though hard to admit, we also play the “bad guy.”
-This truth reveals our inevitable roles as both saint and sinner.
-Accepting this truth provides us with an emotionally healthier, more spiritually balanced approach instead of slogging around in toxic relationships.
-Slogging around might be easier in the short term, but long term slogging exacts a tremendous personal price—as do our loved ones and children.
-The hard work of pulling ourselves out of toxic quagmires is worth the effort, however.
-As we readjust, redefine, and refine our perceptions of reality, of ourselves and others, we enjoy a fruitful journey to our promised lands.
+Realistically, we all act the part of “good guy” or “saint,” and though hard to admit, we also play the “bad guy” or “sinner.”
+We all engage in both roles.
+Accepting this truth provides us with an emotionally healthier, more spiritually balanced approach instead of slogging around in fake, pretentious, and toxic relationships.
+Slogging around might be easier in the short term, but long term slogging exacts a tremendous personal price.
+The hard work of pulling ourselves out of toxic quagmires is worth the effort.
+As we readjust, redefine, and refine our perceptions of reality regarding ourselves and others, we can enjoy a more productive and fruitful journey to our promised lands.

 The “Kill with Kindness” Pretense

-I stated earlier that the two times I ended my friendship with Sarah, her antagonistic behavior immediately transformed into acts of kindness.
-I believe that Sarah’s sudden kindness signaled her desire in maintaining some sort of connection to me.
-In time, however, her motives for wanting connection no longer mattered to me.
-I no longer trusted Sarah or her motives.
-Whatever her reasons, Sarah’s suddenly kind actions (along with her friendship) came with too many strings attached.
-I also suspected that Sarah’s newfound kindness seemed to be an opportunistic smoke screen for her role play as both “victim” and “kind saint.”
-Whatever the case, Sarah’s sudden kindness was obviously well-timed and felt very insincere.
-I could and did forgive Sarah and hope she has forgiven me.
+I stated earlier that the two times I confronted Sarah about her antagonistic behavior, she immediately and temporarily transformed her passive-aggression into acts of kindness.
+I believe that Sarah’s sudden kindness signaled her desire to maintain some sort of connection to me.
+In time, however, her motives for wanting connection no longer mattered to me—my trust in Sarah had been completely dismantled.
+Whatever her reasons, Sarah’s suddenly kind actions, along with her over all friendship, came with too many manipulative strings attached.
+I also suspected that Sarah’s newfound kindness toward me seemed to be an opportunistic smoke screen for her to role play as both “victim” and “kind saint.”
+In any case, Sarah’s sudden kindness was obviously well-timed and felt insincere and manipulative.

 Conclusion

-In the end, role-play in the “either/or” theatre means living a masked life on a marked stage while speaking well-rehearsed lines.
-We get distracted, demoralized, and delusional despite the oft-times heady applause of our audience after our performance.
-But, sooner or later, the lights turn off, the curtain comes down, and we’re left alone on a dark stage.
+In the end, role-play within the “either/or,” “win/lose” theatre means living a masked life on a marked stage while speaking well-rehearsed lines.
+A person can get distracted, demoralized, and delusional despite the oft-times heady applause of the audience after a performance.
+But, sooner or later, the lights turn off, the curtain comes down, and the actor is left alone on a dark stage.
 Reality and truth are often difficult taskmasters, but their fruits surely “set us free.”
 Who wouldn’t enjoy the fruits of a clear conscience, self-respect, a healthier self-perception, happier relationships, and lasting peace?
-For our own sakes, let’s consider our next acts: take off the mask, trash the script, fire the director, clean up our acts, clear the stage, lower the curtain, exit the theater, and get out of show business.
-And, in the process, be patient with ourselves.
+If we ever find ourselves in the “either/or,” “win/lose” theatre, let’s consider our next acts: take off the pretentious mask, trash the script, fire the director, clean up our acts, clear the stage, lower the curtain, exit the theater, and get out of show business.

 “Home is the place where we can be ourselves and accept ourselves as both good and bad, beast and angel, saint and sinner” (p.
 191).

 Home is where we are safely ensconced in the Savior’s arms.
 Christ’s love is not dichotomous.
-No matter how saintly and sinful we are, He loves us, meeting us where we’re at.
+No matter how saintly and sinful we are, He loves us and meets us where we’re at.
 As mortals, we’re learning how to make Christ our home.
 In this undertaking, we’re neither complete saints nor complete sinners.
-When handing our vulnerability over to Christ, we become vessels for increased grace, humility, spirituality, and power.
+When handing our masks and our vulnerability over to Christ, we become vessels of increased grace, humility, spirituality, and power.
 And our ability to forgive ourselves and others proportionally increases.

 Julie